Skip to content

 1. The location of the settings.xml file for MacOS is ~/.m2 and C:\Users\username\\.m2 for Windows.

-To specify the Maven profile that you want to use, passing its name with the -P options as shown in the following example.
+To specify the Maven profile that you want to use for an operation, pass its name with the -P option as shown in the following example.

 mvn vcfa-all-apps:pull -Ptarget-env

-Following is a list of elements from the profile configuration that provide further description of their values and the behavior they cause.
+Following is a list of elements from the profile configuration with further description of their values and the behavior they cause.

-• In the vcfa.refresh.token element, provide a refresh token that you want to use instead of user credentials.
+• In the vcfa.refresh.token element, provide a refresh token that you want to use instead of user credentials for authentication.

 Note